 The art in Ambit is the result of our editors’ ongoing research.
 We like to discover new practices by visiting exhibitions and exploring artists’ studios.

 As well as art features we also invite two illustrators per issue to illustrate prose selected by our prose editors.

 Ambit is a charity and we run on a tiny budget, however any money we do make goes back into the magazine.
 Please see our payment schedule below:

 For poets, flash fiction writers and illustrators from the UK – a copy of the Ambit you appear in plus either: an extra copy, a half-price subscription (worth £15) or a cheque/PayPal transfer for £10.

 For UK story writers and featured artists – a copy of the Ambit you appear in plus either: three extra copies, a one year subscription (worth £30) or a cheque/PayPal transfer for £30.

 For overseas contributors we are restricted due to currency exchanges and postage rates, so the following applies:

-For Overseas poets, flash fiction writers and illustrators – two copies of the issue you appear in.
+For Overseas poets, flash fiction writers and illustrators – one copy of the issue you appear in.